LLMs Are Few-Shot In-Context Low-Resource Language Learners: Ethics Statement

 \section{Ethics Statement}

 Our exploration of ICL and X-ICL methods addresses the linguistic data gap in low-resource languages.
 In scenarios where no monolingual corpus or machine translation system exists, our work underscores the significance of ICL and X-ICL as a viable solution.
 By investigating the limitations of in-context label alignment and proposing a more effective in-context query alignment approach, we aim to enhance the applicability of ICL and X-ICL on low-resource languages.
 This research is motivated by the need to provide computational solutions for languages lacking adequate linguistic resources for LM training.
-Despite the marginal effect brought by cross-lingual alignment compared to monolingual and translate-test ICL baselines, our findings emphasize that ICL and X-ICL are useful in scenarios where alternative resources are absent, promoting linguistic diversity and inclusivity in the development of language technologies.
+Our findings emphasize that ICL and X-ICL are useful in scenarios where alternative resources are absent, promoting linguistic diversity and inclusivity in the development of language technologies.
 All the datasets used in our experiments follow the license and term of use of the datasets.
-Our ultimate goal is to promote linguistic diversity and contribute to a more inclusive NLP landscape providing social good through our work.